InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/pipeline/pipeline.md

 By combining the various types of step collections mentioned above, you can construct execution sequences suitable for different scenarios.

-## Independent step
+## Step

-Independent steps can be any type of step definition, including step sets.
-Logically, a step set can be understood as a collection of independent steps, and different step sets define the way their built-in steps are executed.
-Independent steps are implemented by different standard step components for different purposes.
-Here are some built-in independent steps:
+Steps can be any type of step definition, including step sets.
+Logically, a step set is a step which includes a set of sub steps, and different step sets define the way their sub steps are executed.
+Steps are implemented by different standard step components for different purposes.
+Here are some built-in standard steps:

 - Retrieve values from models or remove attributes,
 - Execute scripts,
 - Generate snowflake IDs,
-- Call predefined independent pipelines or steps,
+- Call predefined pipelines or steps,
 - Make remote HTTP API calls,
 - Read from or write to databases.

-Additionally, you can also obtain the following independent step support through the `@rainbow-o23` standard extension library:
+Additionally, you can also obtain the following steps support through the `@rainbow-o23` standard extension library:

 - Print PDF, Word, Excel, CSV,
 - Manipulate AWS S3 objects.